l-boltzmann/Getting-and-Cleaning-Data/Codebook.md

 ##Project Description
+Our project consists of taking data sets provided by the research team and tidying that data for further processing.
+We are to to take their data and output two new tidy data sets which extract only those variables which are the means or standard deviations of the measurements and summarize that data by (1) Activity and (2) Subject

+Their data is publicly available at made available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+As described below, this is not raw data in an absolute sense; it has been extensively processed by the research team.

 The researchers write:
 >"In this paper, we present a system for human physical Activity Recognition (AR) using smartphone inertial sensors.
 As these mobile phones are limited in terms of energy and computing power, we propose a novel hardware-friendly approach for multiclass classification.
 This method adapts the standard Support Vector Machine (SVM) and exploits fixed-point arithmetic for computational cost reduction.
 A comparison with the traditional SVM shows a significant improvement in terms of computational costs while maintaining similar accuracy, which can contribute to develop more sustainable systems for AmI."[1]